 How To Be A Barista: Manual Coffee Brewing

 As a part of your online barista training, you want to learn how to brew a delicious cup of coffee with a commercial espresso machine.
 However, besides the espresso machine, there are many ways to brew coffee.
 Almost all alternative coffee brewing methods are done manually.
-Many coffee snobs prefer the manual coffee brewing method over espresso because it reveals a different coffee beans character.
+Many coffee lovers prefer the manual coffee brewing method over espresso because it reveals a different coffee beans character.

 The main difference between manual brewing and espresso machine brewing is how water is delivered to brew the coffee.
 In manual brewing, you don’t use hot pressurized water to extract your coffee.